parkerhong2005/parkerhong2005.github.io/_projects/familyfeud.md

     - image: "/images/grid_familyfeud.png"
       caption: "CAD rendering of the box in SolidWorks."
 how_text: |
-  Coding a Raspberry Pi Pico in CircuitPython, then adding all the circuit components including buttons, LEDs, RC servo, speaker, and amplifier.
-Some soldering was required for the big buttons.
-I also laser cut the box from a customized DXF, and it fit together nicely without any glue or adhesive due to the joints.
-You can find the link to my CircuitPython code <a href="https://github.com/parkerhong2005/familyfeud" target="_blank" rel="noopener noreferrer">here</a>.
+  The project involved programming a Raspberry Pi Pico using CircuitPython and integrating a range of electronic components, including buttons, LEDs, an RC servo, a speaker, and an amplifier.
+Soldering was required for the larger push-buttons.
+The enclosure was laser-cut from a custom DXF file and assembled using precision joints, eliminating the need for glue or adhesives.
+The complete CircuitPython code is available <a href="https://github.com/parkerhong2005/familyfeud" target="_blank" rel="noopener noreferrer">here</a>.

 skills: "Electronics Design, Raspberry Pi, CircuitPython, Laser Cutter, SolidWorks, Soldering"
 why_video: /videos/familyfeuddemo.mp4
+why_caption: "Demonstration of the project, complete with light, sound, and motor."
-why_text: "This was my final project for DSGN 297 at Northwestern, a course in designing with smart electronics.
-Learning to use the Raspberry Pi Pico opened a lot of doors, and it was cool to learn how to incorporate a ton of different components in one comprehensive design.
-Surprisingly, no official Family Feud buzzers are available for purchase, so this was a step towards potentially putting a first one on the market.
-Until then, I can use this for Family Feud game nights with my friends and family.
-Credits to Professor Nick Marchuk and ChatGPT for all their help in making this project come together."
+why_text: "This project and portfolio itself served as my final assignment for DSGN 297 at Northwestern, a course focused on designing with smart electronics.
+Working with the Raspberry Pi Pico provided valuable hands-on experience in integrating multiple components into a single, cohesive system.
+Notably, no commercially available Family Feud buzzers exist, making this project a potential prototype for a market-ready design."
 ---